 Here we are only drawing attention to city elections.
-There may be other state or federal elections happening as well, and we certainly encourage you to also vote in those.
+There may be other local, state or federal elections happening as well, and we certainly encourage you to also vote in those.

 How Phoenix Government Works

 The mayor may serve no more than two consecutive terms.

 Phoenix is divided into eight districts, each of which elects one councilor.
 Councilors may serve no more than three consecutive terms.

 Council-Manager Form of Government

 The City of Phoenix is the largest city in the U.S. with a Council-Manager form of government, which is also sometimes called a "Weak Mayor" system.